 Main illustration: Joshuah Miranda

-For remote workers, live chat is the simplest option for communication.
+For remote workers, chat is the simplest option for communication.
 But if most communication is nonverbal, how do you make sure what you say and hear aren’t misinterpreted?

 When speaking with someone in person, the words you use matter.
 But if there’s any ambiguity in what you’re trying to say or how you feel about a situation, those nonverbal factors – such as body language, facial expression, etc. – have a greater impact than the words you use.